NormanTUD/OmniOpt/.gui/_tutorials/run_sh.md

 # Like this:
 # srun bash -l run.sh

+# This makes sure the script runs from the directory where this shell script is located,
+# so you don't need to use absolute paths.
+Just keep this script in the same folder
+# as the main script (e.g., your Python script), and relative paths will work fine.
+# Helps avoid common errors like "[Errno 2] No such file or directory" when starting
+# the script from a different working directory.
+SCRIPT_DIR=$(dirname $(realpath "$0"))
+cd $SCRIPT_DIR

 # Load modules your program needs, always specify versions!
 ml TensorFlow/2.3.1-fosscuda-2019b-Python-3.7.4 # Or whatever modules you need